wispproject/website/README.md

 # website

-Repository for website development.
-The Github Pages version can be found at https://github.com/wispproject/wispproject.github.io
+Alternative Website proposal by 'Skull'.
+The Github Pages version by Tom14 can be found at https://github.com/wispproject/wispproject.github.io